Where are you?

-During the day, I’m a VP at Juniper Networks, where I think about applications that optimize network traffic create value out of its analysis, and work on performance, security and scalability problems.
+During the day, I’m the Executive Director of Advanced Technology and IT planning for a major healthcare company, where I think about big data problems, security, privacy, security, socialization of technology, and various applications of those technical disruptions to our daily health.
 That’s work.
-By night, I am a blogger, parent, husband, left wing (bad) on my adult ice hockey team, budding USA Hockey coach, fan of the NJ Devils, Yankees, Mets, sometimes New York and San Francisco Giants when I’m mixing sports metaphors, Jewish professional athletes, and anything having to do with Princeton University.
-I spend way too much time on eBay, collecting things like hockey cards, Hard Rock Cafe pins, Yes memorabilia, and other things that I don’t need.
-I’ve started collecting broken guitar pedals with the intent of applying the EE half of my degree to repairing and reselling them, but for now they’re just one more pile collecting more dust than interest.
+By night, I am a blogger, parent, husband, left wing (bad) on my adult ice hockey team, budding USA Hockey coach, fan of the NJ Devils, Yankees, NY Giants, a few adopted teams (due to work, kids’ college locations and the like), Jewish professional athletes, and anything having to do with Princeton University.
+I spend way too much time on eBay, adding to my mantle of Willie Stargell bobbleheads, rock band memorabilia, and other things that I don’t need.
+I’ve started buying up broken guitar pedals with the intent of applying the EE half of my degree to repairing and reselling them, but for now they’re just one more pile collecting more dust than interest.

 I suck at golf, but aim to improve.
 My aim, that is.
 And the safety of ground-based wildlife on courses in NJ.
 My goal is to go from “helmets required” to “license to excavate” to perhaps hitting my weight in a year’s time.

 At the same time, I’m an overweight guy from New Jersey who likes to eat.
 “Likes to eat” is something of a misnomer, because I love food, and not just high-end, trendy, linen napkin required kind of food.
 If it involves good local color, a great story, things that are bad for you but acceptable in small quantities, or spiciness best measured in scientific notation on the Scoville scale, I like it.
 Work sometimes takes me on the road where I can experience new sights, smells, and culinary delights.